eldoy/waveorb-site/app/pages/doc/actions.md

 }
 ```

-The `model` is automatically replaced with the name of the directory your action file lives in.
+The `model` in the database queries here are automatically replaced with the name of the directory your action file lives in.

-To set up your backend using default actions simply create an empty action file.
-If you need to save your data, create an empty file called `create.js` in `app/actions` and it just works.

 Once you need to customize your backend, just write your own actions to replace the default ones.